 - Look after yourself – Eat well, drink lots of water, get plenty of sleep and do moderate exercise to keep in optimal condition.
-Remember to take time out to do things you enjoy – like getting your nails done, spending an afternoon reading in bed or taking time to catch up with friends, too!
+Remember to take time out to do things you enjoy – like getting your nails done, spending an afternoon reading in bed, or taking time to catch up with friends.

 - Try natural therapies – Meditation, massage therapy and acupuncture are three proven ways to help you relax.

 - Boost your zen – For some extra chill vibes try listening to gentle music to help you wind down; sip chamomile tea and read a book in a quiet place to reduce over-stimulation; or rub magnesium oils or creams on your legs before bed, which can help relieve restless leg syndrome.

 One last important note on anxiety and/or depression in pregnancy.
 If you feel that your general stress is turning into something more serious, such as anxiety or depression, it is super important that you reach out for help before it gets out of hand.

 The Royal Women’s Hospital Victoria website says about 15 percent of women will have depression or anxiety during pregnancy, so you are definitely not alone.
 The more we talk about it, the more women can start to recognise the signs and seek help.